jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-actuator.md

 ## Conclusion

-Hopefully this guide has shown you how to use the Spring Boot Actuator feature for VMware GemFire.
+Hopefully this guide has shown you how to use the Spring Boot Actuator feature for [vmware-gemfire-name].

 You are encouraged to read more about
 [Spring Boot’s Actuator](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready.html)
 functionality.

-Additionally, you can find out more about VMware GemFire Statistics in the [User Guide](https://geode.apache.org/docs/guide/1.15/managing/statistics/chapter_overview.html).
+Additionally, you can find out more about [vmware-gemfire-name] Statistics in the [User Guide](https://geode.apache.org/docs/guide/1.15/managing/statistics/chapter_overview.html).